 Complex Fracture Characteristics

-Complex fractures exhibit certain characteristics, which set them apart from normal fractures and help in classifying the extent of injury.
+Complex fractures exhibit certain characteristics, which set them apart from normal fractures and help in classifying the extent of the injury.
 When examining a complex fracture, orthopedic surgeons like Dr. Allison assess damage based on the following:

 - Soft tissue damage